nvbogu/Natural-Language-Understanding-API/README.md

 ## Installation

 In this section you will install and configure everything what is necessary to run a web server (with an https protocol) which acts like a proxy server and points to a local RASA-Server.
-Rasa Open Source is a machine learning framework to automate text- and voice-based assistants
+Rasa Open Source is a machine learning framework to automate text- and voice-based assistants.

 ## Prerequisites

 In this section I will talk about what you should have to be able to follow this guide and install your own RASA-API server.

-I redommend:
+I recommend:

-4 CPU-Corese which do have AVX instructions for tensorflow, 16 GB RAM and 20 GB of SSD for a production server.
+4 CPU-Corese which do have AVX instructions for Tensorflow, 16 GB RAM and 20 GB of SSD for a production server.

 Ubuntu 18.04 and Python 3.6.9 should be installed (Python 3.6.9 is installed on Ubuntu 18.04 by default).

-You can check you python version by running:
+You can check you Python version by running:

 ```sh
 python3 --version